Universumgames/eclipseTabs/README.md

 #### Manual zipping

 <small>The only way to install this extension at the moment is either to zip all important files into one folder called `"eclipseTab.zip"`.
-Within the folder should be the `compiled`(see Compilation) directory where all Javascript files are located, the `manifest.json` as well as the `icons` directory. </small>
+Within the folder should be the `compiled`(see Compilation) directory where all JavaScript files are located, the `manifest.json` as well as the `icons` directory. </small>

 #### Compilation

 If you want to compile the project yourself, just go to the root directory of the project and, if you have it installed, just run the command `tsc` in the command-line.
-The transpiled javascript files will be inside the `compiled` folder.
+The transpiled JavaScript files will be inside the `compiled` folder.